 - You’ll see your Vantage 3.0 credit score, not your FICO score

-- You won’t receive a copy of your actual credit report
+- You will only receive a copy of your TransUnion credit report

 - Some reviews claim that the Chase Credit Journey score is not entirely accurate